CMakePP/CMakePPLang/docs/source/getting_started/cmakepp_examples/classes.rst

 .. warning::

-    If a call is made to the ``describe_self`` function for an instance of the ``Vehicle`` class, CMakePP will throw an error indicating that this function is virtual and must be overridden in a derived class.
+    If a call is made to the ``describe_self`` function for an instance of the ``Vehicle`` class, the CMakePP language will throw an error indicating that this function is virtual and must be overridden in a derived class.

 ..
 TODO finish examples of overriding objects methods
 .. .. _examples-classes-overriding-object-methods: